| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 calculated based on every combination of selected parameters.

-should be provided using the function set_parameters()
+Parameter values in sensitivity_analysis() should be provided using the function set_parameters().

-If no parameters are provided, then the sensitivity_analysis()
+If no parameters are provided, then the sensitivity_analysis() function will run the sensitivity analysis

 using a default set of parameter values,

-which is accessible through the function get_parameters()
+which is accessible through the function get_parameters().

 To customize parameter values, open the parameters.yaml